-The complainant stated that some of the stacks on top of Norbrook Plating appeared to be in disrepair.
-I decided it would be worthwhile to climb to the roof to take a closer look at the stacks.
-There is one stack that is laying flat on the roof which appears to be exhausting towards the neighborhood behind Norbrook Plating.
-Ms. VanGheluwe stated that this stack is an inlet for a blower.
-Ms. VanGheluwe stated that this stack is on schedule to be repaired and put back in place before winter 2020.
+In August 2020, AQD received a complaint stating that some of the stacks on top of Norbrook Plating appeared to be in disrepair.
+I investigated this complaint and noticed that there is one stack that is laying flat on the roof which appears to be exhausting towards the neighborhood behind Norbrook Plating.
+During an inspection in October 2020, Ms. VanGheluwe stated that this stack is an inlet for a blower.
+On that date, Ms. VanGheluwe also stated that this stack is on schedule to be repaired and put back in place before winter 2020.
+These stacks have been repaired.
+The stack that appeared to be exhausting towards the nearby neighborhood has been re-attached to it's appropriate scaffolding.

 Two of the stacks have rain caps which belong to both the process boiler and backup boiler.
 AQD regulations do not appear to restrict rain-cap usage on these types of boilers.
 The remainder of the stacks appeared to be exhausted vertically unobstructed.